hoekslbe/389_h4/README.md

    - POST /shutdown: Upon receiving this message, the server stops accepting requests, finishes up any requests in-flight, cleans up the cache (frees resources) and exists cleanly.

+Once the request has been handled by the helper function, an HTTP_response is returned to main representing the results to be passed back to the client and/or the success of the operation.
+The socket doesn't handle 'HTTP_response's, though, so it must be reformatted using HTTP_utilities into a JSON string to be compliant with the TCP socket protocol.
+The JSON string is then passed back to the socket to be sent to the client, and the server continues to listen for requests until the client sends the POST/shutdown request to turn off the server, which sets the 'running' variable to false to stop the request parsing loop.

 System services failure handling:
    Error codes are returned to the user corresponding to the type of failure that occurred if a request is improperly served.

 3. Metrics:

-      (a) Latency of requests made by the client
+      (a) Latency of individual request types served

-      (b) Sustained throughput of the system, where system capacity is defined in terms of the maximum offered load (in requests per second) at which the mean response time of the server remains under 1 millisecond

-      (c) Accuracy/correctness of sets, gets, deletes performed on the cache

-      (d) System bandwidth
+      (b) System bandwidth

 Throughput and bandwidth are closely related.
-Throughput is bounded by the maximum server response time we want requests to be served in, whereas bandwidth is represented by the maximum amount of data that can be passed through the server in bits per second.
+Sustained throughput is bounded by the maximum server response time we want requests to be served in, whereas bandwidth is represented by the maximum amount of data that can be passed through the server in bits per second.
+We are not considering sustained throughput a metric here because by our design, when a request is made by the client object, it locks until it has a response from the server, and the server can only maintain a connection to one client thread at a time.
+Given this, there is no way within our current implementation for the server or client side to send or receive more than one request at a time.
+Throughput would be measured by the server's response to varying numbers of concurrent client requests.

 4. Parameters potentially affecting performance: